oroinc/documentation/user_guide/activities/cases/manage_case.rst

 5. You can view, edit and delete cases using the following action icons on the pages of case-related records:

    .. image:: /user_guide/img/activities/CasesMoreOptions.png
-      :alt: You can view, edit and delete cases
+      :alt: You can view, edit and delete cases on the page of a contact

 .. note:: The tasks can also be mapped to the Zendesk account as described in the :ref:`Integration with Zendesk <user-guide-zendesk-integration>` topic.